OUR PHILOSOPHY BEHIND THE COURSE

 Traditional techniques in a contemporary context:

 Our instructors bring with them the knowledge from building gypsy wagons and timber framed structures to show how those techniques can be applied to a tiny house.
-We will build the house using bents rather contemporary framing techniques and sheath the structure in solid wood rather than plywood.
+We will build the house using joinery techniques and sheath the structure in solid wood rather than plywood.
 Both these techniques speak to the possibility of using locally sourced materials.

 Building off the grid?
 Learning to use hand tool for construction and joinery, balanced sensibly with the power tools you’ll need to be efficient.

 There is no substitute for hands on experience.
 After four weeks, you’ll leave with the skills and confidence to do it yourself, a better understanding of what you are looking for in a tiny house design, and how to execute it successfully.

 We emphasize quality, attention to detail, considering impact and longevity, and working to high standards for lasting work.
 Our instructors are experienced craftspeople who recognize the value of passing on their skill set to the next generation of woodworkers.
 We strive to connect you with others who have a passion for craftsmanship and tiny houses.